dakofler/Compyute/README.md

 # Walnut

 This is a framework for working with tensors and building, training and analyzing neural networks created using NumPy only.
+I have provided some examples that explain how to use the framework.

+## Overview
 Similar to PyTorch I introduced a `Tensor`-object as the central building block that keeps track of its data, gradients and more.
 However, this framework does not support autograd.
 Gradients are computed within a network's layer.

 ```Python
 import walnut